doilio/Sandwich-Club/README.md

-# Sandwich Club Project Starter Code
+# Sandwich Club

 ## Project Overview
-In this project, you will complete the **Sandwich Club** app to show the details of each sandwich once it is selected.
+This project is part of the Udacity Android Developer Nanodegree program, where I had to complete the **Sandwich Club** app to show the details of each sandwich once it is selected.

 ## Why this Project